njhereee/Soot-Sprite-Collector/README.md

 🌿 Totoro Soot Sprite Collector 🍄
-Halooo!
-Selamat datang di petualangan kecil Totoro! ✨ Ini adalah mini-game piksel art yang dibuat dengan luv, terinspirasi dari dunia magis Studio Ghibli.
-Yuk, bantu Totoro mengumpulkan Soot Sprite!
-Game ini simple banget cuma buat lucu-lucuan sih hehehe.
+Hiii!
+Welcome to Totoro's little adventure! ✨ This is a cute pixel art mini-game made with love, inspired by the magical world of Studio Ghibli.
+Come on, help Totoro collect the adorable Soot Sprites!

-✨ Apa yang Spesial?
+✨ What's Special?
-Piksel Art Gemoy: Visual jadul yang bikin kangen!
+Cute Pixel Art: Classic retro visuals that'll make you smile!

-Totoro Hidup!
-Dia bisa jalan, gerak-gerak, dan bahkan tidur kalau kamu diamin~ 😴 Soot Sprite juga bisa muter-muter lho!
+A Living Totoro!
+He can walk around, move a bit, and even fall asleep if you leave him alone~ 😴 Oh, and the Soot Sprites can spin too!

-Kontrol Gampang: Pakai Arrow Keys atau WASD aja.
+Easy Controls: Just use the Arrow Keys or WASD.

-Kumpulin Soot Sprite: Setiap kamu sentuh Soot Sprite, skor kamu nambah!
-Yeay! 🎉
+Collect Soot Sprites: Every time you touch a Soot Sprite, your score goes up!
+Yay! 🎉

-Aplikasi Desktop Unyu: Ini bukan cuma di browser lho, tapi aplikasi desktop asli pakai Electron!
-Bisa dikecilin atau disembunyiin juga! 💖
+Cute Desktop App: It's not just for browsers, it's a real desktop app made with Electron!
+You can shrink it or hide it too! 💖

-Ada Suara & Musik: Biar mainnya makin seru dan tenang! 🎶
+Sounds & Music: To make the game even more fun and relaxing! 🎶

-🕹️ Cara Main & Nikmatin
+🕹️ How to Play & Enjoy
-Jalankan aplikasi totoro-game.exe dari folder yang sudah kamu extract (cek di dist/totoro-game-win32-x64).
+Run the totoro-game.exe application from the packaged folder (check in dist/totoro-game-win32-x64).

-Pas muncul "Totoro Awaits!", klik tombol "Mulai Game" ya!
-(Ini penting biar musiknya keluar 🤫)
+When "Totoro Awaits!" pops up, click the "Start Game" button!
+(This is important to get the music playing 🤫)

-Gerakin Totoro pakai tombol panah (↑ ↓ ← →) atau WASD (W A S D).
+Move Totoro around using the arrow keys (↑ ↓ ← →) or WASD (W A S D).

-Kejar dan sentuh Soot Sprite-nya!
-Setiap dapat, skor kamu naik!
+Chase and touch the Soot Sprites!
+Every time you get one, your score increases!

-Kalau Totoro capek, dia bakal tidur~ Tapi kalau digerakin lagi, dia langsung bangun kok! 🏃💨
+If Totoro gets tired, he'll take a nap~ But if you move him again, he'll wake right up! 🏃💨

-🛠️ Cara Jalamin dari Komputer Kamu
+🛠️ How to Run from Your Computer (Source Code)
-Kalau mau coba atau edit kodenya langsung:
+If you want to try or edit the code directly:

-Clone dulu repositori ini:
+Clone this repository:

 git clone https://github.com/njhereee/Soot-Sprite-Collector.git

-Masuk ke foldernya:
+Navigate to the project directory:

 cd Soot-Sprite-Collector

-Install teman-teman Node.js & Electron:
+Install Node.js & Electron dependencies:

 npm install

-Mainkan! ✨
+Play! ✨

 npm start

-📦 Mau Dijadiin .exe Sendiri?
+📦 How to Make it an .exe Yourself
-Gampang banget!
-Setelah npm install, tinggal jalanin ini di Terminal/CMD:
+Super easy!
+After npm install, just run this in your Terminal/CMD:

 npm run package-win

-Nanti hasilnya ada di folder dist/totoro-game-win32-x64.
+You'll find the finished app in the dist/totoro-game-win32-x64 folder.

-📂 Isi Projectnya
+📂 Project Content
 Soot-Sprite-Collector/
-├── index.html          # Rumah utama si Totoro
+├── index.html          # Totoro's main home
-├── script.js           # Otak game Totoro (semua logika di sini!)
+├── script.js           # Totoro's game brain (all the logic is here!)
-├── styles.css          # Baju dan Dekorasi Totoro
+├── styles.css          # Totoro's clothes and decorations
-├── main.js             # Jendela rahasia Electron
+├── main.js             # The secret Electron window manager
-├── package.json        # Kartu identitas project
+├── package.json        # Project ID card
-├── .gitignore          # Daftar file yang gak perlu dikirim ke GitHub ├── images/             # Hutan tempat semua gambar dan suara tinggal │   ├── background.jpg
+├── .gitignore          # List of files not to send to GitHub ├── images/             # The forest where all the pictures and sounds live │   ├── background.jpg
 │   ├── collect_sound.wav
 │   ├── move_sound.wav